barseghyanartur/graphene-elastic/README.rst

 Lots of features are planned to be released in the upcoming Beta releases:

+- Aggregations (faceted search) backend
+- Suggester backend
+- Post-filter backend
+- Nested backend
+- Global aggregations backend
 - Geo-spatial backend
 - Filter lookup ``geo_bounding_box`` (or ``geoBoundingBox`` for camelCase)
 - Filter lookup ``geo_distance`` (or ``geoDistance`` for camelCase)
 - Filter lookup ``geo_polygon`` (or ``geoPolygon`` for camelCase)
-- Aggregations (faceted search) backend
-- Post-filter backend
-- Nested backend
-- Suggester backend
-- Global aggregations backend
 - More-like-this backend
 - Complex search backends, such as Simple query search
-- Source filter backend

 Stay tuned or reach out if you want to help.